marieDv/re.hymn/README.md

+## setup:

+Mongodb:
+Open a new terminal
+Execute the following command: path inside your mongo folder + bin/mongod --dbpath path to the data folder

+Example: /Users/darwin/Desktop/mongodb-osx-x86_64-4.0.2/bin/mongod --dbpath /Users/darwin/Desktop/data

+Open a new terminal
+Go to the root folder of the app and open terminal node app.js (=> starts the spotify authentication) Open a new terminal
+Open the server folder in the terminal and execute node server.js Open a new terminal
+Open the authorization folder and execute npm start

+Your system should be running now! :D

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>